-Click the Add HTTPS to your domains button.
+Click the Secure another domain button.
 The Enter domain window appears.

 - If you have your own TLS certificates and private keys, click the I want to bring my own certificate and private key link, and follow the guide to uploading and deploying your own certificates instead of this one.

 - In the Domain name field, enter an apex domain (e.g.,

 - Optionally, if you have access to multiple Fastly IP addresses or have multiple Fastly CNAME records created with different networking or TLS configurations, then from the TLS configuration menu, select which TLS configuration to apply.
 This option defines both the IPs that the certificate will be deployed to and the associated TLS settings that will be applied.

 - Click the Add domain button.
 The TLS domains page appears with a series of cards displayed, each listing a single domain, including the domain you just added along with any other domains and their current TLS and certificate statuses.